Dadangdut33/minesweeper-randomwalk/README.md

 # About
 A minesweeper game made using React.js and randomwalk algorithm as the randomizer.
+Originally from [this](https://www.freecodecamp.org/news/how-to-make-your-own-procedural-dungeon-map-generator-using-the-random-walk-algorithm-e0085c8aa9a/), modified to fit the needs of this project.

 # Getting Started with Create React App